-Destination Sydney Surrounds South commissioned the preparation of the Sydney Surrounds South Destination Management Plan to create a collaborative framework to guide the work of local, regional and state tourism stakeholders to grow, develop and promote the region's visitor economy to 2030.
+DSSS commissioned the preparation of the Sydney Surrounds South DMP to create a collaborative framework to guide the work of local, regional and state tourism stakeholders to grow, develop and promote the region's visitor economy to 2030.

-The Destination Sydney Surrounds South DMP 2022 to 2030 has been developed to align with the directions of Visitor Economy Strategy (VES) 2030.
+The Sydney Surrounds South DMP 2022 to 2030 has been developed to align with the directions of the VES.

-The VES 2030 acknowledges regional New South Wales (NSW) as a key to the future of the NSW visitor economy.
+The VES acknowledges regional NSW as key to the future of the NSW visitor economy.
 The NSW statewide target for 2030 is \$65 billion in total visitor expenditure.
 Regional NSW will contribute \$25 billion in overnight visitor expenditure to this target.

-Tourism is identified as one of seven 'engine industries' expected to drive regional NSW economies over the next 18 years and is identified as one of 50 new priorities to drive long-term stimulus impact.
+Tourism is identified as one of seven 'engine industries' expected to drive regional NSW economies over the next 18 years and is identified as one of 50 new priorities to drive long-term stimulus impact3.

-Following a review of regional tourism in 2017 the New South Wales (NSW) Government, through Destination New South Wales (DNSW), established six administrative zones, referred to as Destination Networks (DNs).
+Following a review of regional tourism in 2017 the NSW Government, through Destination NSW (DNSW), established six administrative zones, referred to as DNs.
 In July 2022, one additional DN was added, Destination Central West NSW, and several other changes were made to DN boundaries to assist the growth of the NSW regional visitor economy.
 The seven DNs are:

 - Destination Central West NSW

-- Destination Country and Outback
+- Destination Country and Outback NSW

 - Destination North Coast NSW

 - Destination Riverina Murray

 - Destination Southern NSW

 - Destination Sydney Surrounds North

 - Destination Sydney Surrounds South

-A Destination Network Project Management Group (DNPMG) was established in September 2021 that comprises the General Managers of each Destination Network as well as the General Manager, Destination New South Wales - Engagement and Development.
+A Destination Network Project Management Group (DNPMG) was established in September 2021 that comprises the General Managers of each DN as well as the General Manager, Engagement and Visitor Economy Development at DNSW.

-Importantly, the DNPMG committed to working collaboratively to deliver a suite of seven new Destination Management Plans (DMPs) (2022 to 2030) that are aligned to the Visitor Economy Strategy 2030.
+Importantly, the DNPMG committed to working collaboratively to deliver a suite of seven new DMPs 2022 to 2030 that are aligned to the VES.

-A Destination Network DMP planning framework was established to create a consistent and collaborative approach to guide the work of the Destination Networks, consultants and local, regional and state tourism stakeholders to consider how to grow, develop and promote the NSW regional visitor economy to 2030.
+A DN DMP planning framework was established to create a consistent and collaborative approach to guide the work of the DNs, consultants and local, regional and state tourism stakeholders to consider how to grow, develop and promote the NSW regional visitor economy to 2030.

+Dr Meredith Wray (Wray Sustainable Tourism Research & Planning) was engaged by the DNPMG to coordinate the development of the suite of DMPs and alignment to the VES.
 Consultants, TRC Tourism, were engaged from January to July 2022 to prepare the Sydney Surrounds South DMP 2022 to 2030.